A framework for the local information dynamics of distributed computation in complex systems: Importance of coherent computation

+Coming back to \figu{22-stateSpace-teRightvsActive} -- it is possible that these domain patterns, or small versions of them, are what is detected as a signature of coherent information structure by our methods above.
+Furthermore, emerging evidence suggests that rule 22 can be set up in certain initial states which sustain such domains for a longer period, with certain stable domain walls \cite{crutchEccs}, and that these domain walls are detected as information transfer by our methods.
+Our investigations in this area remain ongoing.

-Here we have suggested that coherent information structure is a defining feature of complex computation, and presented a number of important techniques and heuristics for inferring this property using local information dynamics.
-A particular example are state-space diagrams for local information dynamics, which produce useful visual results and were shown to provide interesting insight into the nature of computation in rule 22.
+Given the subtlety of structure in the bounds of our analysis, and using our mutual information heuristics, at this stage we conclude that the behavior of this rule is less complex than that exhibited by rules 110 and 54.
+As such, we suggested that coherent information structure is a defining feature of complex computation, and explored a technique for inferring this property using local information dynamics.
+These state-space diagrams for local information dynamics produced useful visual results and were shown to provide interesting insight into the nature of computation in rule 22.